 It turns out that your happiness depends on the proactive choices you make to participate on this planet, your experiences.

-The participant experience is one of the most potent and least known paths to happiness and a thriving life beyond the office.
-Engaged leisure activities gratify core needs, such as competence, autonomy, and connection with others like nothing else.
+The participant experience is one of the most potent and least known paths to happiness, work-life balance, and a thriving life.
+Engaged leisure activities gratify core needs, such as competence, autonomy, and connection with others, like nothing else.

 Researcher Thomas DeLeire examined nine categories of consumer goods and found that only one was related to happiness: leisure experience products, from vacations to tennis rackets and sports products.

 ALIVE TO THE MOMENT

 We spend most of our time caught up inside our heads, locked in perpetual analysis.
 Direct experience gets us out of the thought factory and into the life-participant column, alive to the moment.

 That's a good place to be, since most anxieties and stress come from the two tenses we're not in.
 Experiences are the nexus of now and a great work-life balance equalizer.
 The road to life satisfaction runs straight through engagement, both at work and at home.

 Experiences don't get on our radar, because we are conditioned to go for external rewards.
 Experience is an intrinsic affair, done for internal goals like learning, excellence, fun, and growth.
 But here's something that may make it easier to make the leap to a more experiential life: People actually like you better when they see you as someone with interesting experiences.

 Van Boven and his colleagues Margaret Campbell and Thomas Gilovich found in a 2009 study that people were very interested in the doings of experiential people.
 Experience is two mints in one: a direct route to your own happiness, and an admired path by others.